meadsteve/meadsteve.github.io/_posts/2020-02-19-monitoring-async-python.markdown

     monitor.start()
 ```

-The real benefit with this approach is that we can spot warning signs of a
+The real benefit with this approach is that I can spot warning signs of a
-problem before our users notice a performance impact.
+problem before any users notice a performance impact.
 If either measure indicates
-some problems then the code can be investigated further.
-Potentially running the
+some problems I can start investigating straight away.
+At this stage the code could
-locally with event loop in debug mode.
-Which is explained a little better in
+be run locally with the event loop in debug mode.
+This is explained a little better in
-[the asyncio dev docs][docs-asyncio-dev]
+[the asyncio dev docs][docs-asyncio-dev] and gives some tooling around spotting
+blocking tasks and other issues.

 [docs-asyncio-dev]:https://docs.python.org/3.8/library/asyncio-dev.html#asyncio-dev